eirikbrandsaas/PanelDataTools.jl/README.md

   - Creates three new columsn in `df`:
     1. `_spell` for indicating distinct spells
     2. `_seq` for indicating the sequence *within* a spell
-    3. `_end` which indicates if this is the end of a spell

 ### Secondary Goals (assertions, new type)
 - Add checks for whether the panel satisfies assumed structures